 Your diet can both introduce beneficial bacteria to the gut and reduce the amount of harmful microbes.
 What you eat is what your gut microbes eat essentially.

 It might not come as a surprise to you that things like red meat, sugar and highly processed foods tend to increase the amount of harmful or undesirable microbes while vegetables, fiber and slowly digesting carbohydrates like tubers and whole wheat tend to feed the beneficial microbes.

 So something resembling the Mediterranean diet is likely very beneficial for your gut flora.
 This might help to explain the health benefits of the Mediterranen diet for seniors.

 Dairy is a bit mixed topic as regular milk, especially full fat, seems to have some negative effects while yogurt and other forms of cultured dairy products are actually one of the best sources of beneficial microbes.

 The most astonishing discovery is that the gut is actually connected to the brain through several mechanisms.
-The intestines communicate with the brain through the vagus nerve and the microbes also form neurotransmitters like serotonin and dopamine as well as several other chemicals that affect your brain function.
+The intestines communicate with the brain through the vagus nerve.
+The microbes also form neurotransmitters like serotonin and dopamine as well as several other chemicals that affect your brain function.

-So keeping your gut healthy means keeping your brain healthy!
+So keeping your gut healthy likely helps with keeping your brain healthy!